Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		**Containers** are a method of operating system virtualization that we can use to run an application and its dependencies in resource-isolated processes.
 By using containers, we can package an application's code, configurations, and dependencies into simple building blocks that deliver environmental consistency, operational efficiency, developer productivity, and version control.
 		Containers are smaller than virtual machines and do not contain an entire operating system.
 Instead, containers share a virtualized operating system and run as resource-isolated processes, which ensure quick, reliable, and consistent deployments.
 Containers hold everything that the software needs to run, such as libraries, system tools, code, and the runtime.

-		**Containers use case** include the folllowing:
+		**Containers use case** include the following:
 		+	Building microservices architecture
 		+	Video rendering services
 		+	Quick development and deployment

 	+	#####	Serverless
-		**Serverless computing** gives you the ability to run code without provisioning or managing servers.
+		**Serverless computing** gives us the ability to run code without provisioning or managing servers.
 Serverless computing features automatic scaling, built-in high availability, and a pay-for-use billing model to increase agility and optimize costs.
 Serverless computing also eliminates infrastructure management tasks like capacity provisioning and patching, so we can focus on writing code that serves our customers.

 		**Serverless use cases** include the following:
 		+	File processing